-- (1) The market value of awards is based on the closing price of our stock on December 31, 2018 (\$300.92), as reported by Nasdaq. - (2) CSPUs were granted in 2017 and 2016.
-The numbers in column (g) reflect the number of CSPUs that were earned based on our financial performance for each of 2017 and 2016, but that had not vested based on our service-based vesting requirement as of December 31, 2018.
+(1) The market value of awards is based on the closing price of our stock on December 31, 2019 (\$296.73), as reported on Nasdag.

+(2) CSPUs were granted in 2017.
+The numbers in column (g) reflect the number of CSPUs that were earned based on our financial performance for 2017, but that had not vested based on our service-based vesting requirement as of December 31, 2019.
 CSPUs that have been earned based on the satisfaction of the performance conditions vest ratably over three years from the grant date.
 The cash payout for these awards will be based on our 30-day average closing stock price at vesting.
-Grants made before February 1, 2017, were adjusted pursuant to the anti-dilution provisions of such awards in connection with the spin-off of our hemophilia business on February 1, 2017.
-The amounts listed above reflect adjusted share amounts. - (3) MSUs were granted in 2018, 2017 and 2016.
+(3) MSUs were granted in 2019, 2018 and 2017.
 These are performance-based RSUs earned based on the growth in our stock price between the dates of grant and vesting.
 Earned MSUs are eligible to vest ratably over three years.
-The number and value shown in columns (i) and (j), respectively, reflects maximum performance results for MSUs granted in 2018, 2017 and 2016 based on the estimated performance at year-end in each case except for Mr. Capello's January 2, 2018, grant, for which columns (i) and (j) reflect target performance results based on the estimated performance at year-end.
-Grants made before February 1, 2017, were adjusted pursuant to the anti-dilution provisions of such awards in connection with the spin-off of our hemophilia business on February 1, 2017.
-The amounts listed above reflect adjusted share amounts.
+The number and value shown in columns (i) and (j), respectively, reflect target performance results for MSUs granted in 2019, on January 2, 2018 and on December 1, 2017, and reflect maximum performance results for all other MSUs granted in 2018 and 2017 based on the estimated performance at year-end in each case.

-- (4) PSUs were granted in 2018.
+(4) PSUs were granted in 2019 and 2018.
 The PSUs are subject to three-year cliff vesting.
 In addition, 60% of the PSUs (based on the grant date target value) will be settled in shares of our common stock and performance will be based upon achievement of cumulative three-year financial and pipeline goals.
 The remaining 40% of the PSUs will be settled in cash and performance will be based upon the achievement of three annual financial goals determined at the beginning of each relevant year.
-The number and value shown in columns (g) and (h), respectively, reflect the number of 2018 Cash-Settled PSUs that were earned based on our achievement of the annual performance goals for the 2018 tranche, but that will not vest until February 12, 2021.
-The number and value shown in columns (i) and (j), respectively, reflect the remaining portion of the PSUs granted in 2018 (including the 2019 and 2020 tranches of the 2018 Cash-Settled PSUs) assuming target performance results.
-For additional information on our PSU awards, please see "Long-Term Incentives-2018 PSUs" above. - (5) RSUs were granted in 2018, 2017 and 2016 for special circumstances.
-2018 RSU awards relate to one-time transition awards granted to each of the NEOs, except Messrs.
-Vounatsos and Capello, as described under "2018 One-Time Transition Awards" above.
-For Dr. Ehlers and Dr. McKenzie, the amounts in this column also reflect 3,104 RSUs granted to Dr. Ehlers on June 1, 2016, in connection with his hiring and 2,730 RSUs granted to Dr. McKenzie on March 1, 2017, under his one-time award, as described in more detail under the heading "Executive Compensation Matters-Compensation Discussion and Analysis-2017 and 2018 Hiring- and Transition-Related Compensation Decisions-Arrangement with Dr. McKenzie" in our 2018 proxy statement, in each case vesting ratably over three years from the grant date.
-Grants made before February 1, 2017, were adjusted pursuant to the anti-dilution provisions of such awards in connection with the spin-off of our hemophilia business on February 1, 2017.
-The amounts listed above reflect adjusted share amounts. - (6) These stock options were granted with a ten-year term.
-Stock options vest 25% on each of the first four anniversaries of the grant date.
-These stock options were adjusted pursuant to the anti-dilution provisions of the award in connection with the spin-off of our hemophilia business on February 1, 2017.
-The amounts listed above reflect adjusted share and exercise price amounts.
+The number and value shown in columns (g) and (h), respectively, reflect the number of 2019 Cash-Settled PSUs and 2018 Cash-Settled PSUs that were earned based on our achievement of the annual performance goals for the 2019 tranche, but that will not vest until February 12, 2022 and February 12, 2021, respectively.
+The number and value shown in columns (i) and (j), respectively, reflect the remaining portion of the PSUs granted in 2019 and 2018 (including the 2020 and 2021 tranches of the 2019 Cash-Settled PSUs) assuming target performance results.
+For additional information on our PSU awards, please see "Long-Term Incentive" above.

+(5) RSUs were granted in 2018 and 2017 for special circumstances.
+2018 RSU awards relate to one-time transition awards granted to Ms. Alexander and Dr. Sandrock, as described in "Executive Compensation Matters-Compensation Discussion and Analysis-Long-Term Incentives-2018 One-Time Transition Awards" in our 2019 proxy statement.
+For Mr. Guindo, the amounts in this row reflect RSUs granted to Mr. Guindo on December 1, 2017, in connection with his hiring.

-2018 Option Exercises and Stock Vested
+2019 Option Exercises and Stock Vested